assemblymade/meta/app/views/guides_groups/coins.md

 product under the '/partners' ownership page for a product.
 Similarly, each user can see his coins among the products has has contributed to on the profile page.

+# How coins work for contributors

+On Assembly, product contributors are rewarded with coins for that product.
+When a bounty is created, unvested coins (explained later in this guide), are allocated for a specific task.
+The core team determines the valuation and will eventually award these coins to the contributor or set of contributors.
+These coins do not come from the core team or the person who awarded them.
+They are simply coins that have not yet been allocated for the product.

+The percentage of coins that you own determine your ownership of the product and the percentage of the profits that you will receive each month.
+However, as more coins are awarded, your percentage will change, because you would then own less of the total number of awarded coins.

+Here's an example of how awarding coins changes the owernship of a product over
+time:

+1. @vanstee creates a product named Helpful and receives an initial share of 500,000 coins.

+   @vanstee owns 500,000/500,000 coins, equaling 100% ownership in the product

+2. @chrislloyd puts together a homepage for Helpful and is awarded a bounty valued at 50,000 coins.

+   @vanstee owns 500,000/550,000 coins, equaling 90% ownership in the product
+   @chrisloyd owns 50,000/550,000 coins, equaling 10% ownership in the product

+3. @chrislloyd tips @vanstee 500 coins for a suggestion on a bounty.

+   @vanstee owns 500,500/550,000 coins, equaling 91% ownership in the product
+   @chrisloyd owns 49,500/550,000 coins, equaling 9% ownership in the product

+# How coins work behind the scenes

 Coins come in several forms.
 Each product has its own coin.
 A new product is initialized with 10 million unvested coins.
 An unvested coin is a coin that